efreethy/technical-docs/README.md

+# Software platform documentation
-### A collection of engineering docs created for software platform
+## A collection of documentation for projects I've worked on over the years
-(sensitive details obfuscated)
+### (sensitive details obfuscated)
 ```
 platform-docs
  ├── [Mob X](mob-x.md)